 Loan amounts start at $1,000 and there’s no upper limit on the maximum loan amount.
 Qualification entails a credit check and providing proof of income.
 Minimum credit scores vary depending on the lender, so there’s no hard fast rule on what kind of credit you need to be eligible.

 In fact, LendingTree even advertises that it can work with borrowers who have less than perfect credit.
-However, the lower credit score you have, the higher APR you can expect to pay.
+However, the lower the credit score you have, the higher the APR you can expect to pay.
 Your existing debt to income ratio may also impact how large of a motorcycle loan you can finance through LendingTree.